A Guide to the County of Hertfordshire, Naturally

-St Albans: A City with Its Own Saint
+St Albans: A City with its Own Patron Saint

-St Alban lived in around 305 AD.
-A former pagan, he converted to the Catholic faith, after a priest he sheltered made such a strong impression.
-He was the first-ever Christian martyr (killed for his faith) and is apparently the patron saint of converts and torture victims.
+He is recorded as the first-ever Christian martyr (killed for his faith) and is apparently the patron saint of converts and torture victims.
 His prayer is often still said today:

 I worship and adore the true and living God, who created all things’.